AdobeDocs/analytics-platform.en/help/getting-started/cja-landing-alternative.md

 >[!TAB Workspace: Time-series Forecasting]

 Forecasting is a new Analysis Workspace feature to forecast a standard or calculated metric with any supported time granularity (hourly, daily, weekly, monthly and yearly).
+Forecasting is available for time-series related data only.

 [![image](assets/learn-more-button.svg)](../analysis-workspace/export/export-cloud.md)

 >[!TAB Connections: Skipped Records]

-You can now inspect the reasons why records are skipped as part of defining a connection.
-See Manage Connections for more information.
+You can now inspect the reasons why records from event datasets are skipped when defining a connection.
+You can get details about the reasons why records are skipped, like empty visitor IDs, data retentions, and others.

 [![image](assets/learn-more-button.svg)](/help/connections/manage-connections.md)